ansrlab/edgepart/README.md

 Edge Partitioning Algorithms for Large Graphs
 =============================================

+> These algorithms are implemented by Qin Liu during his study at CUHK.

 In this repo, we implement several edge partitioning algorithms and compute their replication factors for comparison: